ARTISTIC RESEARCH AND RECONSTRUCTIONS OF INNER SPEECH BETWEEN THE BRAIN AND THE COMPUTER

 Experiment proposals do not include a detailed description of condition formulations such as language restrictions (currently, only English-language resources are available) or process and evaluation conditions.

 Lauren McCarthy [33] is an artist and programmer, who is also active in the educational process at the University of California, Los Angeles (UCLA).
 In her work, she explores the social and emotional consequences of technology, thus it can be stated that she blurs the boundaries between art, technology, and everyday life, invites the audience to participate and questions norms of human-computer interaction.
-Her artistic research focuses on topics such as surveillance, automation, and the impact of digital technologies on social dynamics.
+Her artistic research focuses on topics such as surveillance, aion, and the impact of digital technologies on social dynamics.
 As a starting point, she used the project The Changing Room [34] from 2021 by Lauren McCarthy.
 It is an AI-controlled installation that influences your feelings.
 Participants choose one of more than 200 emotions.
 The algorithm responds and induces the chosen feeling simultaneously in everyone in the room.
 The installation is a software platform that can be reconfigured to any space and network.
 The installation project Unlearning Language [35] from 2022 by Lauren McCarthy is based on the principle of people cooperating to find new ways of communication that are not detectable by AI algorithms.

 Set of Experiments No.1: Derivations from „The Changing Room“